Boisgontier-Lab/Meta-analysis_AAT_PA/README.md

   -> `PA_Approach-avoidance_rho.csv` for the secondary analysis

   -> `quality_scores_table.csv` containing the quality assessment scores for all included studies
-- `manuscript/`: Preprint and submission file
+- `manuscript/`: Preprint and supplemental material of the manuscript
 - `R/`: R and Rmd scripts.

     -> `meta_approach_avoidance_PA.Rmd`: R Markdown file used to perform the full meta-analysis pipeline, including data cleaning, computation of effect sizes, statistical modeling, and generation of tables and figures.